A Hidden Gem in the Wicklow Glens

 The entrance to Rathsallagh Country House Hotel fills all visitors, including myself, with a sense of anticipation.
 The slow speed limit gives guests time to admire the magnificent parkland landscape.
 The House, dating from 1798, was originally a Queen Anne stables and a perfect little jewel of a Historic Hotel where guests can come and stay when taking time off from the stresses of life.
 There is no parking permitted at the front of the House to destroy the ambience and cars drive sedately through the arch around to the back.
 Why don’t more historic houses insist on this rule if they have the room at the back?
 It makes such a difference to have the visual splendour of the building sitting serenely in the unspoilt landscape.

-It is hard to know where to start when talking about the interior of the Rathsallagh House.
-Owned by Joe & Kay O’Flynn from Cork they originally started in the hospitality business with house guests and it grew and grew until it is now one of the country’s finest Country House Hotels with 29 bedrooms.
-The next generation, in the form of Joe Jnr., has taken over and he too is now putting his own individual stamp on the property.
-I held my breath when he told me that they had just finished a makeover of the kitchen bar.
-I was afraid – because I had spent so many hours in that bar over many years.
-However, there was no need for fear as the new style is in perfect keeping with the House with banquette seating under the windows.
-It still exudes the same atmospheric charm.
-The O’Flynns upgrade their rooms on a continuous basis, which is a must in the hotel industry.
-The two sitting rooms are my favourite places to sit.
-When on a visit I always manage to sit in both rooms, just in case one sitting room might be upset.
+Rathsallagh is one of Ireland’s finest Country House Hotels with 29 bedrooms.
+The original owners, Joe and Kay O’Flynn have now passed the baton to the second generation, in the form of Joe Jnr., and he is a consummate host.
+The two sitting rooms are my favourite places to sit but I have to say I am also a great fan of the kitchen/bar room.
 The décor is very much Kay’s style and she is one of the most stylish women in Ireland.
 The furnishings are straight from the pages of one of those interior magazines, such as Town & Country or Country Living which feature real houses owned and occupied by real people rather than put together by some demented designer who doesn’t realise that you need comfy seats to sit on!

 There are lots of interesting things to do both in Rathsallagh and in the nearby surroundings.
 Rathsallagh is approximately 20 minutes drive from the Kildare Retail Village where there is a very good selection of outlet shops with great value for money.
 If you are interested in horse racing at Curragh and Punchestown courses Rathsallagh is the perfect place, but you should be warned do book well in advance as it is a popular haunt at race time.
 The National Stud is another popular place for guests to visit.
 Lazy bones can just hang around Rathsallagh and enjoy some beauty treatments or a quiet game of snooker in the Snooker Room.
 That shouldn’t tire you out too much.